On Z-compactifiability of manifolds: Proof of Theorem

 \begin{corollary} There exist infinitely many $\mathcal{Z}$-compactifiable open $4$-manifolds, which fail to be pseudo-collarable. \end{corollary} \begin{proof} The manifolds under consideration, denoted as $M$, are modeled on a homology sphere with its free involution.
 See \cite[Cor.
 9.3C, p.
 146]{FQ90}, \cite{KS88}, \cite{Wei87} and \cite{Gui94}.
 Although $M$ has stable fundamental groups at infinity and also satisfies Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}), it has no pseudo-collar structure.
 Let us recall the construction of $M$.
 Let $G$ be a finite group of even order\footnote{For later usage, this restriction will imply that the Rochlin invariants of $\partial P^4(V,\alpha)$ and a homotopy 3-sphere $\Sigma$ are equal.
 Group $G$ can also be assumed to be of order $\mathbb{Z}_{3^m}$ since $\mathbb{Z}_{3^m}$-actions do not desuspend.
 See the comments following the open question in \cite[P. 450]{KS88}.} that acts freely and linearly on $\mathbb{S}^3$.
 Let $\alpha \in L_{4}^{h}(G;1)$ be an element that maps to the generator of $L_{4}^{h}(1) = 8\mathbb{Z}$ via the transfer, and $V$ be a free 4-dimensional orthogonal representation of $G$.
 Denote the unit sphere of $V$ with $S(V)$.
 By Wall's theory, we obtain a compact smooth 4-manifold $P^{4}(V,\alpha)$ whose boundary $\partial P^{4}(V,\alpha)$ is an integral homology 3-sphere with a free $G$-action.
 Furthermore, we define a map $f \times \operatorname{Id}: \partial P^{4}(V,\alpha) \times [0,1] \to S(V) \times [0,1]$, where $f: \partial P^{4}(V,\alpha) \to S(V)$ is an equivariant degree-one map.
 Using the plus construction or the proof of \cite[Cor.
 9.3C]{FQ90}, $f \times \operatorname{Id}$ can be equivariantly surgered to a $G$-homotopy equivalence $F$.
 Let the domain of $F$ be $M^{+}(V,\alpha)$ whose boundary is the union of $\partial_{-} P^{4} = \partial P^{4}(V,\alpha) \times \{0\}$ and $\partial_{+}P^{4}=\partial P^{4}(V,\alpha) \times \{1\}$.
 Concatenate adjacent pairs of $M^{+}(V,\alpha) \times \mathbb{Z}$ by identifying $\partial_{+} P^{4} \times \{i\}$ with $\partial_{-} P^{4} \times \{i+1\}$ for $i\in \mathbb{Z}$.
 Denote the resulting space $M_{\infty}^{+}(V,\alpha)$.
 Then we shall verify that $M = M_{\infty}^{+}(V,\alpha)/G$ is the desired manifold.

 First, we check that $M$ satisfies Conditions (\ref{Char1}), (\ref{Char3}) and (\ref{Char4}) of Theorem \ref{Th: Completion Theorem}.
-Applying \cite[Lemma 4.1]{Gui94} inductively, one can show that $M$ strong deformation retracts to $M^{+}(V,\alpha)/G$, thus, each clean neighborhood of $M$ at infinity has finite homotopy type.
+Applying \cite[Lemma 4.1]{Gui94} inductively, one can show that for any $i \in \mathbb{Z}$ $M$ strong deformation retracts to $M^{+}(V,\alpha)/G$, thus, each clean neighborhood of $M$ at infinity has finite homotopy type.
 Hence, Conditions (\ref{Char1}) and (\ref{Char3}) hold.
 Condition (\ref{Char4}) follows from the fact that both ends of $M$ have trivial Whitehead group.
 By Waldhausen's theory, the Whitehead torsion vanishes.
-Then by Theorem \ref{Th: Z-compactifiable manifold} $M$ admits a $\mathcal{Z}$-compactification.